YQWOH/cafe-employee/client/README.md

 - Responsive UI using **Material-UI**.
 - Integrated with **Tanstack Query** for fetching and caching data from the backend API.
 - Dockerized for easy deployment and development.
+- Configurable API endpoints using a dedicated configuration file (config.ts).

 ## Tech Stack